DanielVandH/BurgersEquation.jl/README.md

   There is no output, but fig is updated with the figure in fig[i, j].
   ```
-  which will print out the documentation.
   A full list of functions exported from the package (many are not exported, simply performing intermediate operations) can be seen using `names`:
   ```
   julia> names(BurgersEquation)
 40-element Vector{Symbol}: